pawelc/docs/toread_pgm.md

 A Monte Carlo method for computing the marginal likelihood in nondecomposable Gaussian graphical models Influence Diagrams and d-Separation
-Extending factor graphs so as to unify directed and undirected graphical models Local computations with probabilities on graphical structures and their application to expert systems Exponential family harmoniums with an application to information retrieval Causation, Prediction, and Search
+Extending factor graphs so as to unify directed and undirected graphical models Exponential family harmoniums with an application to information retrieval Causation, Prediction, and Search
 Constraint-Based Structural Learning in Bayesian Networks using Finite Data Sets